US lawmakers seek new law to protect TikTok user information | Politics

 Senate Finance Committee Chairman Ron Wyden, a Democrat, said the bill "would turn off the tap of data to unfriendly nations, stop TikTok from sending Americans' personal information to China, and allow nations with strong privacy protections to strengthen their relationships."
 Many U.S. lawmakers say Chinese-owned TikTok poses serious security risks to the data of Americans and have sounded the alarm about potential Chinese influence over the platform used by more than 150 million Americans.
 TikTok denies any improper data use and says it has spent more than $1.5 billion on data security measures.

+TikTok said on Wednesday it is "well underway in cutting off access to protected U.S. user data to any employee — wherever they are."
+The company added that only employees from its U.S.-based subsidiary tasked with protecting U.S. national security interests will have access.
 The bill would direct the Commerce Department to identify categories of personal data that could harm U.S. national security and create a list of high-risk countries where sensitive data exports would be blocked.
-The bill also would regulate exports of personal data by data brokers and firms like TikTok directly to restricted foreign governments.
-It would apply export control penalties to senior executives who knew or should have known that employees were directed to illegally export Americans' personal data.

-In March, a U.S. House committee voted along party lines to give Democratic President Joe Biden the power to ban Chinese-owned TikTok but that bill has not moved forward.
-Last month, TikTok sued to block a planned ban by Montana, the first U.S. state to bar the popular short-video sharing service.

-Warner said the likelihood of courts overturning Montana's ban made it essential Congress pass legislation to give the president new powers to ban or impose restrictions on TikTok and other foreign-owned apps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)